MidiPilot - Your AI Copilot

 Response Streaming

-In Simple mode, MidiPilot uses Server-Sent Events (SSE) to stream text responses in real time.
-Instead of waiting for the entire response to complete, you see text appear word by word as the model generates it.
+MidiPilot uses Server-Sent Events (SSE) to stream responses in real time.
+Instead of waiting for the entire response to complete, Simple mode can show text or action composition immediately, and Agent mode can show live reasoning, assistant text, and tool-call progress while each step is still being generated.

 How It Works